Charles E W Bean, Diaries, AWM38 3DRL 606/105/1 - April 1918 - Part 3

 The line had been beaten back -

-"I was pretty near captured, " he sd,
+“I was pretty near captured,” he sd,

-"I hung there till the German ws
+“I hung there till the Germans ws

-within a hundred yards of me"
+within a hundred yards of me”.

 They sd tt / Germans had got

-round their xxxx flank -
+round their right flank -

-"we've been in five days without
+“We’ve been in five days without

-a spell," sd a man of the 35th.
+a spell.” sd a man of the 35th.

 “He gave us a lot of gas shell

-(his gas mask ws still in his hand)
+(his gas mask ws still in his hand}

 “& we are pretty well done up.”